Taaitaaiger/jlrs/README.md

 #### Windows

 Support for Windows was dropped in jlrs 0.10 due to compilation and dependency issues.
+If you  want to use jlrs on Windows you must use WSL.
+An installation guide to install WSL on Windows can be found [on Microsoft's website](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
+After installing a Linux distribution, follow the installation instructions for Linux.

 ## Using this crate